FonsecaGoncalo/ECS-Runner-Fleet/README.md

 2. Update the variables in `terraform/main.tf` or create a `terraform.tfvars` file with your values.
 You can specify `runner_image_tag` to control which Docker image tag is built and pushed to ECR.
 The image will automatically rebuild and push whenever the Dockerfile or tag changes.
+   The `runner_class_sizes` variable defines available runner sizes and is stored in SSM for the control plane Lambda and CLI.
+Include a `class:<name>` label in your workflow job to launch a runner with the corresponding size.
 3. From the `terraform` directory, run:
    ```bash
    terraform init